d2s/Documentation/HowtoUseRsyncOSX.md

 <h4>Why use RsyncOSX?</h4>

-There is only one simple answer to that and the answer is <b><a href="https://en.wikipedia.org/wiki/Rsync" target="_blank">rsync</a></b>.
+There is only one simple answer to the question and it is <b><a href="https://en.wikipedia.org/wiki/Rsync" target="_blank">rsync</a></b>.
 Rsync is a rock solid, well proven, secure, fast, reliable and wide accessibility across platforms command line tool.
 RsyncOSX is just a GUI for executing  rsync commands.
 Rsync is a command line tool with tons of parameters.
 Choosing the right parameter and to get the predicted result from rsync might be a challenge.
 RsyncOSX does the job for you.
-RsyncOSX also stores configurations in profiles and makes it easy to use many configurations.
+RsyncOSX also stores configurations in profiles and makes it easy to use different configurations.

 <div>
 The following features are implemented in RsyncOSX:<br />